container-storage-interface/spec/spec.md

   // Whether to publish the volume in readonly mode.
 This field is
   // REQUIRED.
   bool readonly = 5;

+  // End user credentials used to authenticate/authorize controller publish
+  // request.
+  // This field is OPTIONAL.
+  Credentials user_credentials = 7;
 }

 message ControllerPublishVolumeResponse {